luciavelasco/star-wars-browse/README.md

 This app was set up using Expo.
 I recommend reading through the commit messages, although they're not my finest work!

+##### Quickstart:

+1. download Expo to your phone
+2. on your laptop, open the console, cd into the directory and run "yarn; yarn start;"
+3. scan the QR code in the console using Expo on your phone

 ### Changes I would like to add had I had more time

 **Tidy the code** - Expo has made a lot of decisions about when things should live together versus apart.
 I would want to: